Geoff LeBon (left) and Nathan Buck (right) retrieve and document water samples from the CTD.

 NOAA Vents Program, Pacific Marine Environmental Laboratory

-At seafloor hydrothermal sites cold seawater in deep cracks is heated by cooling magma.
-As the water is heated, it becomes buoyant and rises to the seafloor.
-Instead of forming a warm pond at the volcanos' surface, like that observed at Yellowstone Park, the hot fluid continues to rise into the cold ocean like smoke from a smokestack.
+The cooling magma (fluid which cools to form igneous rock) at the sea-floor hydrothermal sites heats the cold seawater in deep cracks.
+As the water is heated, it becomes buoyant and rises to the sea floor.
+Instead of forming a warm "pond" at the volcano surface, like that observed at Yellowstone Park, the hot fluid continues to rise into the cold ocean like smoke from a smokestack.
 As it rises, cold seawater mixes with the hydrothermal waters, which dilutes the fluids and increases their volume by as much as 10,000 times, creating a large plume of water.
-The fluids generally stop rising within 300 meters (~1000 feet) of the top of the volcano and are dispersed by local currents.
+The fluids generally stop rising within 300 m (about 1,000 ft) of the top of the volcano, and they are dispersed by local currents.

-Although seafloor hydrothermal sites on ridges and arcs are likely numerous, the active discharge orifices themselves are small, scattered, and difficult to find.
-The chance of success is greatly increased by searching first for the plumes emitted from the vents and not by searching for the vents themselves.
+Although sea-floor hydrothermal sites on ridges and arcs are likely numerous, the active discharge orifices themselves are small, scattered, and difficult to find.
+The chance of successfully finding these sites is greatly increased by searching first for the plumes emitted from the vents and not by searching for the vents themselves.
 Like smoke, the chemicals present in hydrothermal fluids form fine particles that can be seen using light and a light-sensitive sensor.
 Just as a trail of wind-blown smoke draws the eye to a smokestack, maps of hydrothermal plumes can lead oceanographers back towards a field of vents.

-The basic tool, used by oceanographers around the world, consists of a Conductivity-Temperature-Depth (CTD) package with optical and chemical sensors.
+In their studies, oceanographers around the world rely on a basic tool: a conductivity-temperature-depth (CTD) package with optical and chemical sensors.
 This package also contains sampling bottles that can be closed on demand.
-The package can be lowered vertically to the seafloor while the research ship holds position, gathering data and collecting samples throughout the water column.
-A more effective strategy for plume hunting is a 'tow-yo', where the instrument package is continually raised and lowered above the volcano while the ship steams slowly ahead.
-This allows investigators to more precisely determine the shape of a hydrothermal plume and thus the location of its source on the seafloor.
+The package can be lowered vertically to the sea-floor while the research ship holds position, gathering data and collecting samples throughout the water column.
+A more effective strategy for plume hunting is a "tow-yo," where the instrument package is continually raised and lowered above the volcano while the ship steams slowly ahead.
+This allows investigators to determine more precisely the shape of a hydrothermal plume and thus the location of its source on the sea floor.

-When plume studies have detected and localized active venting, it is the job of specialized sea floor exploration tools to find the actual vents and associated biological communities.
-Such tools include camera sleds, Remotely Operated Vehicles (ROVs), Autonomous Underwater Vehicles (AUVs), and occupied submersibles (such as Alvin).
-These vehicles are used to create detailed maps of the vent fields and collect biological, geological, and chemical samples from the seafloor itself.
-The capabilities and use of these devices are explained in ROVs and AUVs section under technology.
+Once plume studies detect and localize active venting, researchers use specialized sea-floor exploration tools to find the actual vents and associated biological communities.
+Such tools include camera sleds, remotely operated vehicles (ROVs), autonomous underwater vehicles (AUVs), and occupied submersibles (such as Alvin).
+These vehicles are used to create detailed maps of the vent fields and collect biological, geological, and chemical samples from the sea floor itself.

 The water that is heated by magma below the sea floor reacts with volcanic rocks resulting in fluids rich in dissolved minerals.
-The chemistry of these fluids is often different between vents at the same volcano and is often different for vents within 10s of meters of each other.
-As the hot fluids escape the sea floor they rise up and form hydrothermal plumes as discussed above.
-The plumes mix both with local cold seawater with fluids from other nearby hydrothermal vents.
+The chemistry of these fluids is often different between vents at the same volcano and is often different for vents within tens of meters of each other.
+As the hot fluids escape the sea floor they rise up and form hydrothermal plumes, as discussed above.
+The plumes mix both with local cold seawater and with fluids from other nearby hydrothermal vents.
 The plume waters are chemically analyzed for many different dissolved and particulate chemical species.
-Samples collected from plumes formed above volcanoes enable us to identify the chemistry of a hydrothermal system without directly sampling the fluids as they exit the seafloor.
+Samples collected from plumes formed above volcanoes enable us to identify the chemistry of a hydrothermal system without directly sampling the fluids as they exit the sea floor.

 Champagne vent at NW Eifuku volcano, where bubbles of liquid CO2 escape from the white chimneys and surrounding seafloor.